ART IN THE GARDEN

 As part of Taiwan: A World of Orchids

-Watch the artist as he creates site-specific watercolor paintings.
-Time and location TBD.
+Watch the artist as he creates site-specific watercolor paintings of orchids and the exhibit.

 EAST OF EAST RIVER | VIKRAM DOGRA